infection/site/src/guide/command-line-options.md

 infection --show-mutations=max # will show all mutated diffs
 ```

-> Please note that all mutations are logged to the `infection.log` file as well.
+> Please note that all mutations can be logged to files as well, if enabled.
+See `loggers` in [usage](./usage.html) section.

 ### `--configuration` or `-c`